tchlux/sync/README.md

   want).

-  Add a line `source <path to sync script>` to your shell initialization file, most shells look at `.profile` when loading.
+  Add a line `source <path to sync script>` to your shell initialization file, most shells look at `.profile` in the users home directory when initializing.

   Open a new shell or manually enter `source <path to sync script>`.